tilse/task-view-enhancer/README.md

 Use the settings checkbox "Run at startup".
 You will be asked what startup mode you want.

-Elevated startup runs the script earlier and enables you to move any window, even stuff like Task Manager.
+Faster startup runs the script with Task Scheduler at logon, which is slightly faster than the normal startup folder, which the script will be started though anyway.

 <br>

 <h3>Task View Login Prompt</h3>

-To disable the Microsoft account login prompt in task view you get when you're using a local account on your machine, use the registry files in this folder.
+To disable the Microsoft account login prompt in task view you get when you're using a local account on your machine, use the checkbox in the settings.

 <br>